sparky1088/Linux_Stuff/scripts/ReadMe.md

-# HTML files (mostly)
+# Scripts

-These are some html, css or js files I either wrote or edited to suit my needs better than the original had.
+These are some html, css or js and bash files I either wrote or edited to suit my needs better than the original had.